Annah-2003/phase-1-algorithms-has-target-sum/README.md

 Time for more practice!
 Fork and clone this lab, then **read the instructions before running any tests**.
+##Rewrite the Problem   I will determine if there exists a pair of numbers within the array whose sum equals the target integer.
+If such a pair exists, return true; otherwise, return false.
 ## Instructions

 Write a function called `hasTargetSum` that receives two arguments: